wuhezhen4/esri-cityengine-sdk/README.md

 This will create a ready-to-run or ready-to-use installation of the example in the "install" directory in parallel to the src and build directories.

-BOOST NOTE: if the example requires boost and if you do not have boost installed on a system path, please extend the cmake call in step 3 like this:
+BOOST NOTE: if the example build script complains about "boost not found", please extend the cmake call in step 3 like this:
 ```
 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release \
 	-DBOOST_INCLUDEDIR=xxx \